 Two dry wooden spatulas for mixing

-- Grind 3 whole green chillies, 5 whole cloves together with the washed fresh mint to a paste and keep aside.
+- Grind 3 whole green chillies and 5 whole garlic cloves together with the washed fresh mint to a paste and keep aside.

 - Sift the flattened rice over a large flat plate or a silver foil-lined flat surface to separate small broken bits and husk.